 How long do mullein seeds last?

-Seeds can last for up to 100 years, sometimes longer.
+Seeds can last for decades, up to 100 years and sometimes longer.

 Mahr, Susan.
 “Common Mullein, Verbascum Thapsus.”
 Wisconsin University Horticulture.